jlevy/lft/lft.md

 spoken word, are increasingly interchangeable, the distinctions of the past are becoming flimsy.

-In short, if you believe all the points I've made so far, it's hard not to come to a possibly surprising conclusion:
+In short, if you believe all the points I've made so far, you may see some possibly surprising conclusions:

 <div class="boxed-text">

-***Effective knowledge work** and **effective software engineering** are increasingly the same thing.*
+*The consequence of AI coding tools is not that software engineering is going away: instead, it means **more knowledge work involves engineering**.*

+*Increasingly, the distinction between **software engineering** and **knowledge work** is disappearing.*

 </div>